Copyright 2007; Adopted 1984; Revised 1994, 1997; 2005.

 These Guidelines constitute a statement relating to services performed by paralegals, as defined herein, as approved by court decisions and other sources of authority.
 The purpose of the Guidelines is not to place limitations or restrictions on the paralegal profession.
 Rather, the Guidelines are intended to outline for the legal profession an acceptable course of conduct.
 Voluntary recognition and utilization of the Standards and Guidelines will benefit the entire legal profession and the public it serves.

 NALA adopted this Model in 1984.
 At the same time the following definition of a legal assistant was adopted:

 Legal assistants, also known as paralegals, are a distinguishable group of persons who assist attorneys in the delivery of legal services.
 Through formal education, training, and experience, legal assistants have knowledge and expertise regarding the legal system and substantive and procedural law which qualify them to do work of a legal nature under the supervision of an attorney.

 Historically, there have been similar definitions adopted by various legal professional organizations.
 Recognizing the need for one clear definition the NALA membership approved a resolution in July 2001 to adopt the paralegal definition of the American Bar Association.
 This definition continues to be utilized today.

-A legal assistant or paralegal is a person qualified by education, training or work experience who is employed or retained by a lawyer, law office, corporation, governmental agency or other entity who performs specifically delegated substantive legal work for which a lawyer is responsible.
+A paralegal is a person qualified by education, training or work experience who is employed or retained by a lawyer, law office, corporation, governmental agency or other entity who performs specifically delegated substantive legal work for which a lawyer is responsible.
 (Adopted by the ABA in 1997 and by NALA in 2001)

 This definition emphasizes the knowledge and expertise of paralegals in substantive and procedural law obtained through education and work experience.
 It further defines the legal assistant or paralegal as a professional working under the supervision of an attorney as distinguished from a non-lawyer who delivers services directly to the public without any intervention or review of work product by an attorney.
 Such unsupervised services, unless authorized by court or agency rules, constitute the unauthorized practice of law.